bradwestfall/informative/README.md

 #### error [`string: ''`]

 This is the error message or value given to this field by the user-supplied validation response.
-The default value is an empty string.
-This value is changed in real-time as the user with the field and the field's onChange event is fired.
+While the default value is an empty string, validation occurs immediately when the form is loaded which might cause field errors.
+This value is changed in real-time as the user interacts with the field and the field's onChange event is fired.

 #### validField [`boolean: true`]